Real Madrid coach Carlo Ancelotti has ruled out the possibility of a player exchange deal involving Xabi Alonso and Juventus midfielder Andrea Pirlo.

 Both playmakers are reaching the end of their respective contracts and Alonso, 31, has been heavily linked with a move to the Serie A champions, while Pirlo is thought to be keen on a reunion with former AC Milan boss Ancelotti.

-However, the Madrid boss has now made it clear that he will not make a move for his 34-year-old compatriot and is eager to keep Alonso at Santiago Bernabeu.
+However, the Madrid manager has made it clear that he will not make a move for his 34-year-old compatriot and is eager to keep Alonso at Santiago Bernabeu.

 "Xabi is a vital player for Madrid now that he's recovered from injury.
 There are only two players like him in Europe.
 One is Pirlo and the other is Xabi," Ancelotti told Mediaset.

-Pirlo has been with Juventus since the summer of 2011 was inspirational in the club's successive Scudetto triumphs, but has seen his first-team place come under increasing threat from Paul Pogba this season.
+Pirlo, who has been with Juventus since the summer of 2011, was inspirational during their successive Scudetto triumphs but has seen his first-team place come under increasing threat from Paul Pogba this season.